Levan-Kikadze/Bproj/bachelors-demand-forecasting-dashboard/README.md

 If no CSV is uploaded, the app automatically loads `sample_data/sample_sales_data.csv`, which makes the dashboard demo-ready without extra setup.

 The sidebar also includes additional bundled demo datasets for targeted scenarios such as data quality issues, holiday and promotion forecasting, and anomaly detection with missing periods.
 See `sample_data/README.md` for a quick guide.

+Saved dashboards are stored locally under `bachelors-demand-forecasting-dashboard/runtime/saved_dashboards.db`.
+Use a deployment with persistent disk if you want saved dashboards to survive app restarts.

 ## Running the Tests